Why does Samsung S23 not support Bluetooth aptX Adaptive, aptX HD, aptX Lossless Bluetooth, and Bluetooth LE Audio codecs?

-Considering that mid-range smartphones from brands like Nokia, Google Pixel, Motorola, and OnePlus, to mention just a few. have had support for the more advanced Bluetooth aptX Adaptive, aptx HD, aptX Lossless Bluetooth, and Bluetooth LE Audio codecs for some years now, you would expect that premium flagships from a brand like Samsung would support those features.
+Considering that mid-range smartphones from brands like Nokia, Google Pixel, Motorola, and OnePlus, to mention just a few, have had support for the more advanced Bluetooth aptX Adaptive, aptx HD, aptX Lossless Bluetooth, and Bluetooth LE Audio codecs for some years now, you would expect that the best Samsung phones would support those features.

 It is even more expected because Samsung (like Apple) have been quick to throw out the 3.5mm headphone jack, forcing users of their flagship devices to depend on Bluetooth for audio instead.
 But Samsung conveniently continues to leave out these features, year after year.
 Samsung S22 models did not have them, and the S23 models do not either.
 Not even the S23 Ultra does.

-Samsung S23 phones do not support Bluetooth aptX Adaptive, aptX HD, aptX Lossless Bluetooth, and Bluetooth LE Audio codecs.
+Samsung S23, S23+, and S23 Ultra do not support aptX Adaptive, aptX HD, aptX Lossless Bluetooth, and Bluetooth LE Audio codecs.

-Samsung S23 phones do not support Bluetooth aptX Adaptive, aptX HD, aptX Lossless Bluetooth, and Bluetooth LE Audio codecs.
+Samsung S23, S23+, and S23 Ultra do not support aptX Adaptive, aptX HD, aptX Lossless Bluetooth, and Bluetooth LE Audio codecs.

 No wired headset, but no advanced Bluetooth aptX codecs either

 If a phone brand is leaving out support for wired headphones and earphones, why are they not including support for advanced Bluetooth aptX codecs that deliver the same quality of audio that wired headsets provide?
 Android OS supports these codecs, and as already pointed out, other smartphone brands have them in their phones.
 Samsung’s refusal to include these codecs is mind-boggling.
-What Samsung has been known to support is the older aptX classic codec, which is outdated, if we are being honest.
-Not to mention that even that is not guaranteed, as I found in the case of the Galaxy S23.
+What Samsung has been known to support is the older “aptX” classic codec.

 Instead, premium flagships by Samsung have been known to support SBC (Sub-Band Codec), AAC (Advanced Audio Codec), aptX, LDAC, and the proprietary Samsung Seamless Codec (SSC) which was introduced with the Galaxy Buds 2 Pro in August 2022.
 This limits the range of high-definition wireless headphones that are supported by the Samsung S23, S23 Plus, and S23 Ultra.